Simonelis/Reversi-reinforcement-learning/README.md

 The latest feature values (dictionaries) are in the main directory and the bot can be played against at depth-10 search by launching player.py with PyPy3 (this is needed for reasonable 3-10 second move time).

 The quality of code...
-I know... is not the highest...
+I know... is not the highest.
+It will be fixed.